unijs/unijs/docs/AppClass.md

 The instance `myApp` has this methods and attributes:

 ### `constructor(name [, resources = []  ])`
-You have to pass a (in your project scope) uniq app name and can optionally define resources.
+You have to pass a (in your project scope) unique app name and can optionally define resources.
 More info about resources below.

 ### `Router = null`
 Expects to be set to an [react-router](https://github.com/rackt/react-router) routes object.